nicholas-long/environment/zet/20230906035650/README.md

 - [20221009192000](/zet/20221009192000/README.md) stuff to put on main page
 - [20230928133216](/zet/20230928133216/README.md) scripts to work with burpsuite saved requests and automatically generate python code
 - [20230928175625](/zet/20230928175625/README.md) ssh keygen automated expect script to generate a public and private key pair
+- [20230928185944](/zet/20230928185944/README.md) script to package up program and debian dependencies a tar to install on a remote target machine

 Tags: